Skip to main content ↓

 Find their problem’s financial cost and offer something cheaper than their current solution

-• Sounds like this is an issue for you, do you think it’s actually costing you money?
+• Sounds like this is an issue for you.
+Do you think it’s actually costing you money?

 • Is it just a minor annoyance that you need to put up with?